openmovementproject/openmovement/docs/buildax/docs/datafiles.md

  Type           | Received packet type.
-See [Packet Types](#packet-types) for full definition Sequence No.   | Packet identifier (sensors send packets incrementally) Transmit Power | Sensor-configured transmission power in dBm Battery        | Battery level, in millivolts, of the BAX sensor Humidity       | Relative Humidity (percentage of the saturation vapour pressure) Temp           | Temperature in degrees Celsius (°C), multiplied by 10.
+See [Packet Types](#packet-types) for full definition Sequence No.   | Packet identifier (sensors send packets incrementally) Transmit Power | Sensor-configured transmission power in dBm Battery        | Battery level, in millivolts, of the BuildAX sensor Humidity       | Relative Humidity (percentage of the saturation vapour pressure) Temp           | Temperature in degrees Celsius (°C), multiplied by 10.
  Light          | Luminous flux measurement in Lux